Our Top 3 Picks

 6. Hill’s Science Diet Dry Dog Food, Adult 7+

 Senior dogs have different nutritional needs compared to young pups and adult dogs, and planning accordingly by providing proper nutrition is key to a long and healthy life.
-When comparing different low protein dog foods, this product ranks as the best low protein dog food for dogs over 7.
+When comparing different low protein dog foods, Hill's Science Diet ranks as the best low protein dog food for dogs over 7.

 Chicken meal is used to pack this kibble with healthy and regulated levels of protein, and a nutritional blend of vitamin C and vitamin T and antioxidants help boost the immune system to protect from age-related diseases.
 There is also Glucosamine and Chondroitin for stronger bones and joints; providing an older dog with what their bodies have started producing less of.